Blog

 Billing Outside of your LFP Payment Model

-Note that care provided outside of the LFP model can still be claimed separately and in addition as per current practices (e.g. FFS).
+Note that care provided outside of the LFP model can still be claimed separately, and in addition, as per current practices (e.g., FFS).
 For example:

-To enroll in the LFP model, you must first obtain a facility number for your LFP clinic via online application or printable form.
+To enrol in the LFP model, you must first obtain a facility number for your LFP clinic via online application or printable form.
 Each clinic location must obtain a unique Facility Number.
 Only one Facility Number is required per clinic.
 If you already have a facility number, you can skip this step.

 PHN: 9694105066